 A bladder infection, or cystitis, is an inflammation or infection of the bladder, and is not likely to result from holding urine too long.
 Similar to urinary tract infections (UTIs), bladder infections occur when bacteria make their way into the bladder via the urethra, the tube that urine travels through to exit the body.
 Women are more likely to get bladder infections because they have shorter urethras than men.
 Sexual activity is a common cause of UTIs and bladder infections for women and men.
 Although bladder infections and UTIs aren't caused by holding your pee, they may make you to feel like you have to pee all the time — one of the most common symptoms of these infections is feeling the urge to urinate very frequently.

 While the treatment for bladder infections is a fairly simple antibiotic routine, untreated bladder infections may lead to more severe outcomes, including kidney damage or bacterial bloodstream infection (bacteremia).
 Bacteria in the bloodstream can be dangerous because it has a strong association with sepsis, which can be deadly.
 However, when a bladder infection is treated promptly, these more serious infections are not likely.
-If you feel you may have a bladder infection, Columbia students can walk-in to Urgent Care (or call x4-9797 after hours) or use Open Communicator to make an appointment at Primary Care Medical Services (x4-2284).
+If you feel you may have a bladder infection, make an appointment with your primary care provider.